-Privy Homepage: This dashboard provides pre-built reports showing which campaigns and emails are effective, along with the revenue they've generated, signups they've gathered, and carts they've saved.
+Privy Homepage: This dashboard provides pre-built reports showing which displays and emails are effective, along with the revenue they've generated, signups they've gathered, and carts they've saved.

 Purchase Follow-Up: Sent individually or as part of a series, these email messages target customers who completed a purchase through your checkout flow.

 Segment: The set of filters used to determine a newsletter's audience.
 These filters are based on customer attributes, shopping activity, website behavior, etc.

 Sessions: The number of unique times a user has visited your website.

 Signup: A signup is when a contact completes the act of registration/submission on a Privy display.
 A single contact might show more than one signup.

 Spin-to-Win: A gamified display that offers discounts in exchange for contact information.